precice/precice.github.io/content/community/workshops/precice-workshop-2025.md

 <img class="img-responsive center-block" src="images/events/precice2025/precice2025.svg" alt="preCICE Workshop banner" style="max-width: 500px; width: 100%; margin:auto;">

-The 6th preCICE Workshop will be held at the [Helmut Schmidt University / University of the German Federal Armed Forces Hamburg](https://www.hsu-hh.de/) on September 8-12, 2025, co-organized by the local user group.
+The 6th preCICE Workshop was held at the [Helmut Schmidt University / University of the German Federal Armed Forces Hamburg](https://www.hsu-hh.de/) on September 8-12, 2025, co-organized by the local user group.
 The workshop is a coming together of the preCICE community to share ideas, experiences and knowledge about using preCICE, and to learn from others in the process.
-Like always, we plan to have user and developer talks, hands-on training sessions, discussions with the developers about your applications and use cases, and plenty of opportunities for networking.
+Like always, we had user and developer talks, hands-on training sessions, discussions with the developers about your applications and use cases, and plenty of opportunities for networking.
 Read more about [how a preCICE workshop looks like](precice-workshop.html).

-The workshop will include a hands-on [training course](community-training.html).
+The workshop included a hands-on [training course](community-training.html).
 The course is suited for both beginners and current preCICE users, since advanced topics will also be covered.
-This year, we are extending the course by a new module on HPC.
+This year, we extended the course by a new module on HPC.

-In the developer talks, the maintainer team will present recent updates on dynamic meshes, mesh-particle coupling, and macro-micro coupling – to only mention a few highlights.
-And we will continue the standardization process of adapters and application cases, where you can help shaping the future.
+In the developer talks, the maintainer team presented recent updates on dynamic meshes, mesh-particle coupling, and macro-micro coupling – to only mention a few highlights.
+And we continued the standardization process of adapters and application cases, where you can help shaping the future.

-Keep watching this space for updates on registration, the workshop program, and more.
-For any organizational questions (for example, visa-related requests), please contact `precice` at `hsu-hh.de`.

 ## Call for contributions